kiste1995/About_Zetabank/docs/source/index.rst

-ZetaBank's Future
+A picture drawn by ZetaBank
 ===================

 Many problems are emerging in Korea.
-To solve these problems, we show you what kind of future ZetaBank is drawing.
+Introducing what ZetaBank is preparing and what kind of future it envisions to solve the problems it faces.

 .. thumbnail:: /_images/robot/robot.png
       :width: 800